-In addition to course credits, students will earn points toward graduation on seven end-of-course exams.
-The courses in which students take an end-of-course exam will be: English I and II, Algebra I, Geometry, Biology, American History and American Government.
+In addition to course credits, students will earn points toward graduation on seven State of Ohio end-of-course exams.
+The courses in which students may take an end-of-course exam will be: English II, Algebra I, Geometry, Biology, American History and American Government.
+Graduation requirements can be found at the Ohio Department of Graduation links below: